-Oral thrush, also called oral candidiasis, is a yeast infection of your mouth.
-It happens when there’s a buildup of the Candida albicans fungus in the lining of your mouth.
+Oral thrush, also called oral candidiasis, is a yeast infection of the mouth.
+It happens when there’s a buildup of the Candida albicans fungus in the lining of the mouth.

 Oral thrush may occur in adults or children.